wyhitcs/team-letsencrypt/draftv1.md

 For an open source project, the contributions from open source communities to the huge development of the project is evident.
 It is vital to have a transparent documentation system so that developers in such communities can understand, reuse and develop the code in a more efficient way.
 The documentation of Let's Encrypt still has room for improvement.
 We notice that 59 issues are labeled `documentation` on GitHub.
 These issues indicate that the documentation is not well- structured, lacking architecture description and module information, which make it difficult to understand how the project works and how the module connects to each other.
 In addition, insufficient documentation also confuses users.

 For example in issue [#2271](https://github.com/letsencrypt/letsencrypt/issues/2271), the developers discuss the text related to certificate renewal.
 The former version of documentation is “To renew a certificate, simply run Let's Encrypt again providing the same values when prompted.
-In almost all circumstances, renewal should be performed with the certainly subcommand”.
+In almost all circumstances, renewal should be performed with the certonly subcommand”.
 It seems that the second sentence contradicts the first.
 Moreover, it is not as detailed as it should be.

 ####2.3.4.3 How developers deal with technical debt
 Developers usually find out technical debt through Issues, discuss it and figure out a solution.
 To resolve technical debt and the relevant issues mentioned above, Let’s Encrypt uses the following methods: